 I would advise you buy your tickets online in advance, or you will probably NOT get in.
 If you are lucky enough to get in without advanced tickets, you will have to spend an eternity in a line or queue.
 We did not buy our tickets in advance and because of that the closest we got to viewing this famous piece of art was a replica behind bars on the outside of Santa Maria della Grazie.
 We were still able to tour the chapel, which is lovely, but please learn from our mistake and buy your tickets in advance.
 You can do so here.

-After viewing the Last Supper and touring Santa Maria della Grazie, head over to Sforza Castle.
+After viewing the Last Supper and touring Santa Maria della Grazie cathedral, head over to Sforza Castle.
 This is located directly up the road from the cathedral, about a five minute walk.
 Due to our time constraints, we opted not to take a guided tour and decided to walk around on our own.
 The 15th century castle is now home to several historical works off art, as well.
 The grounds of the castle are free to enter, but admission to the museum requires you to purchase a ticket.

 One word of warning that applies to this tourist sight and just about every other one in Italy: You will come across panhandlers outside the walls who will try to stop you, offering you a free bracelet that brings good fortune or something similar.
 Say no thank you and keep moving.
 Once they have you by the wrist, they will hit you up for money, or pickpocket you.
-I was warned of this in advance and knew not to stop… Best advise I ever got because they tried to stop me several times while in Italy.
+I was warned of this in advance and knew not to stop… Best advice I ever received because they tried to stop me several times while in Italy.

 Duomo di Milano

 This.
 Cathedral.
 Is.
 Spectacular.
 Inside and out.
 The moment you see it you will likely stare in amazement.
 Pictures do not do it justice.
 After touring the Sforza Castle, take another short walk to the Duomo di Milano (Milan Duomo).
-The entrance fee to the Duomo is very inexpensive (between 5-10 Us Dollars) and the Gothic architecture inside is just as memorizing as the exterior.
+The entrance fee to the Duomo is relatively inexpensive (between 5-10 US Dollars) and the Gothic architecture inside is just as memorizing as the exterior.
 If time allows, you can climb to the top terrace of the Duomo for a great yet challenging experience.
 I would highly recommend this!
 For a few extra bucks you can ride a lift to the terrace instead, which would be well worth it if traveling with young children.

 The piazza in front of the cathedral is always crawling with tourists and pigeons.
 Once again, be aware of scammers here.
 At one point I was taking a photo of the cathedral, and seconds later two men accosted me, took my camera, put bird seed in my hand, and suddenly I was swarmed by pigeons.